Last update: 11.26.2018

 Astrill VPN Android for Netflix

-Although the vast majority of Netflix users use TV as their primary device, sometimes the smallest screen is the biggest screen available.
+Even though the vast majority of Netflix users use a TV as their primary device, sometimes the smallest screen is the biggest screen available.
 We have some pointers for mobile users who may want to use Astrill VPN Android for Netflix.

 Second is battery optimization.
 Free users will have it as an option and Paid users will get a pop-up, informing them that not allowing Astrill VPN to drain their battery will result in a decrease in efficiency.
 While our test in the Astrill Android VPN review didn’t find any clear advantage of using the non-optimized mode, you should try this for yourself, since the results may depend on a plethora of factors, such as your location, ISP, OS, and smartphone model.